mzivic7/endcord/README.md

 ### Windows
 Install [windows terminal](https://github.com/microsoft/terminal) or [cmder](https://github.com/cmderdev/cmder), or any other modern terminal.
+- Pre-built binaries (built with nuitka using clang) are available in releases
-Build, standalone executable can be found in `./dist/endcord.exe`.
+- Build, standalone executable can be found in `./dist/endcord.exe`.
 Run exe from wt or cmder.
 In cmder settings, under "Font" check "Treat font height as device units", so font is always monospace.
 Optional dependency, for spellchecking: [aspell](https://github.com/adamyg/aspell-win32).
 It is expected to be installed in `C:\Program Files (x86)\`.
 If it is not, please open an issue and provide the actual install path.
 Alongside with base aspell, dictionary must be installed, even en_US.
 Emoji and Ctrl+key support depends on terminal.
-To run code from source on windows, there are extra dependencies needed to prepare environment (automatically installed when building).
-Install them by providing `--prepare` flag to build script.
 To enable youtube support, download [yt-dlp](https://github.com/yt-dlp/yt-dlp) and provide its executable path in config.

 ### macOS
+- Pre-built binaries (built with nuitka using clang) are available in releases
-Build, standalone executable can be found in `./dist/`.
+- Build, standalone executable can be found in `./dist/`.
 Optional dependency, for spellchecking: [aspell](https://github.com/adamyg/aspell-win32).
 Can be installed with: `brew aspell`.
 Never tested on macOS.
 Feedback is welcome.